 It’s time!
 You have your book specs, your photos are formatted, your copy is written and your book is all plotted out—now you’re ready to get to that design step!
 And once again, it’s time to ask yourself an important question: how comfortable are you with editing and design software?

 If you’re not comfortable designing your own book but still want to use a platform like Lulu for our print and distribution options, consider hiring a professional to help get your book layout just right!
-Marketplaces like Fiverr can be fantastic for connecting you with design pros that can help you create the perfect book.
+Marketplaces like Fiverr can be fantastic for connecting you with design pros who can help you create the perfect book.

-Software like Adobe InDesign or Affinity Publisher can be incredible tools for book formatting, but you don’t have to be an Adobe-pro to create a photo book.
+Software like Adobe InDesign or Affinity Publisher can be incredible tools for book formatting, but you don’t have to be an Adobe Pro to create a photo book.
 User-friendly (and free-to-use!) platforms like Canva can be a great and easy way to design your photo book.

 If you are planning to format your own photo book interior, there are definitely a few details you’ll want to keep in mind, including: